Epstein, MIT, and Bitcoin: Follow the Money

 Including Jeffrey Epstein.

-For years, crypto purists jumped in here with the same defense: Epstein did not directly fund specific Bitcoin developers, so the code is untouched, no harm, move on.
+For years, crypto purists jumped in here with the same defense: the code is untouched, no harm, move on.
 As more documents and emails have surfaced, that argument has become much harder to sustain.

 One of the top tech institutions on the planet, a place that marketed itself as a kind of neutral guardian of digital innovation, knowingly took money from a convicted pedophile and used it to support the environment where Bitcoin’s core work happened.
 The institution that wrapped Bitcoin in academic legitimacy turned out to be for sale.